Radar in World War II: British Army

 During Air Ministry RDF development in Bawdsey, an Army detachment was attached to initiate its own projects.
-These programmes were for a Gun Laying (GL) system to assist aiming antiaircraft guns and searchlights and a Coastal Defense (CD) system for directing coastal artillery.
+These programmes were for a Gun Laying (GL) system to assist aiming antiaircraft guns and searchlights and a Coastal Defence (CD) system for directing coastal artillery.
 The Army detachment included W. A. S. Butement and P. E. Pollard who, in 1930, demonstrated a radio-based detection apparatus that was not further pursued by the Army.

 When war started and Air Ministry activities were relocated to Dundee, the Army detachment became part of a new developmental centre at Christchurch in Dorset.
 John D. Cockcroft, a physicist from Cambridge University, who was awarded a Nobel Prize after the war for work in nuclear physics, became Director.
 With its greater remit, the facility became the Air Defence Research and Development Establishment (ADRDE) in mid-1941.
 A year later, the ADRDE relocated to Great Malvern, in Worcestershire.
 In 1944, this was redesignated the Radar Research and Development Establishment (RRDE).